Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 quart freezer bag for storing dried backpacking food

-Quart-sized plastic zipper bags are a good size for holding individual meal servings or trail snacks for immediate use.
+Quart-sized plastic zipper bags are a good size for holding individual meal servings or trail snacks for immediate use (less than 1 month storage).
 Freezer bags are thicker than standard non-freezer bags so they won’t puncture as easily during storage.

 use LOKSAK OPSAK when backpacking with freezer bags